k3lGithub/First-Fullstack-App/README.md

 ### Challenges and Improvements:
 * **Challenges**:
-    * Add to Cart functionality - having to update quantity in local storage if cart and item alrady exist
+    * Add to Cart functionality - having to update quantity in local storage if cart and item already exist
     * Integration with UI and Backend
 * Further **Improvements** can be done to:
     * Refactoring